 IP security (IPsec) and Internet Key Exchange (IKE), which automates the provision of authenticated keying material for IPsec security association

 An exclusive-IP zone is assigned its own set of data-links using the zonecfg command.
 The zone is given a data-link name such as xge0, e1000g1, or bge32001, using the physical property of the net resource.
-The address property of the net resource is not set.
+The address and the defrouter properties of the net resource are not set.

 Note that the assigned data-link enables the snoop command to be used.

 The dladm command can be used with the show-linkprop subcommand to show the assignment of data-links to running exclusive-IP zones.
 The dladm command can be used with the set-linkprop subcommand to assign additional data-links to running zones.
-See Solaris 10 8/07: Administering Data-Links in Exclusive-IP Non-Global Zones for usage examples.
+See Administering Data-Links in Exclusive-IP Non-Global Zones for usage examples.